 Need some ideas?
-Here’s a list of some of our favorite meals plus links to all recipes!
+Scroll down to the bottom of this article for a list of some of our favorite meals, plus links to all recipes!

 - sub step: if you’re trying to eat healthier or follow a specific diet, cross off every meal that doesn’t work for your diet.
 Think outside the box though, there may be a lot of meals that don’t work for YOU, but still work for your family and can be modified by plate.
 For example, tacos may not work for a carb free diet, but it’s just as easy to make a carb free taco salad with most of the same ingredients.
 Keep those sort of meals in your plan.

 Pull out your calendar or planner and look at your week.
 Be realistic with your time and your energy when you consider this: what sort of meals can you make each day?

 If your day is chaotic and full of errands, you probably don’t want to make an elaborate meal.
 You’ll likely only have enough energy and the time to make a 30 minute, 1 pan meal.

 If you’re home all morning but gone the rest of the day, until dinner time, then a slow cooker meal is more realistic for that day.

 If it’s a day when the whole family is home, that’s probably a good day for a more difficult meal.

 STEP 3 – Plug it all in.